What It Costs to Save Energy

 Introducing a new energy efficiency reporting tool for public power utilities: The Excel-based template is designed to produce consistent, useful metrics on program investments and performance for small to medium-sized administrators of public power efficiency programs, including American Public Power Association members.

-- NEW Energy Efficiency Reporting Tool for Public Power Utilities released March 1, 2016
+- Energy Efficiency Reporting Tool for Public Power Utilities released March 1, 2016

 - Summary Presentation from a public webinar on March 14, 2016